 Noriko Nakamura is a Master’s level board-certified music therapist, neurologic music therapist, and hospice & palliative care-certified music therapist.
 She has been working as a clinician in the Kansas City area for 16 years and frequently conducts presentations at national and local conferences/events.

 Noriko began receiving piano lessons and ear training at the age of three, which helped her develop perfect pitch.
 She plays music by ear and by notation.
 Her musical skills include piano, guitar, voice, ukulele, and autoharp.
 Noriko obtained her music therapy degrees (bachelor and master) from the University of Kansas.
 She is currently pursuing a Ph.D. degree in music therapy while working as a clinician.

-When Noriko is not working or being in school, she enjoys playing with her dogs, doing yoga, taking walks, and trying new recipes.
+When Noriko is not working or being in school, she enjoys doing yoga, taking walks, and trying new recipes.

 March 2021: Presented “Neuroscience of Memory and Applications for Music Therapy” at the American Music Therapy Association Midwest/Great Lakes Regional Conference (online)

 Nov.
 2020: Presented “Memory, Brain, and Music Interventions for Memory Impairments in Adults with Brain Injuries” at the American Music Therapy Association National Conference (online)

 Nov.
 2020: Presented the research poster “Emerging Conceptual Framework for Music’s Influences on Verbal Memory in Adults with Acquired Brain Injury” at the American Music Therapy Association National Conference (online)